Happy Days (2007 film): Casting

 Sekhar Kammula held a talent search at Big FM and idlebrain.com and managed to select seven of the eight lead actors.
-He had to cast Tamannaah as a suitable actress was not found.
-The main lead of the film was selected using the internet without any direct audition.
-Varun Sandesh did not audition for his role.
-He sent his photograph by e-mail in response to idlebrain.com advertisement and subsequently sent a video clip of himself enacting certain scenes along with a song via Google Video.
+He had to cast Tamannaah Bhatia as a suitable actress was not found.
+The main lead of the film, Varun Sandesh, was selected using the internet without any direct audition.
+He sent his photograph by e-mail in response to the idlebrain.com advertisement and subsequently sent a video clip of himself enacting certain scenes along with a song.
 Damidi Kamalakar Reddy, founding Secretary and Treasurer of Chaitanya Engineering College, acted as a Professor/Lecturer in a brief cameo role.

-Location
+Filming

-Most of the movie was shot at Chaitanya Bharathi Institute of Technology (CBIT) and Mahatma Gandhi Institute of Technology MGIT.
-In fact, the opening scene between Appu and Rajesh was shot in MGIT with select scenes shot outdoors.
-Sekhar is an alumnus of CBIT, and he found it to be a suitable location.
+Most of the shooting took place at Chaitanya Bharathi Institute of Technology (CBIT) and Mahatma Gandhi Institute of Technology (MGIT).
+The opening scene between Appu and Rajesh was shot in MGIT with select scenes shot outdoors.
+Sekhar being an alumnus of CBIT, found it to be a suitable location.
 He had to arrange a special screening of Anand to the chairman of CBIT and its board members to convince them for an on-site shoot.
 Apparently, after watching Anand, the board granted their permission to shoot the film.

 Cost cutting measures

 Sekhar Kammula cut costs of producing the film through various methods.
-By casting newcomers, he cut expenses to a reasonable level.
+By casting newcomers, he reduced expenses to a reasonable level.
 As most of the shooting took place in the college, there was no need to construct sets.
-By partnering with Pantaloon Group, he saved another Rs 1 million in the costumes budget.
+By partnering with Pantaloon Group, he saved an additional ₹10 lakh on the costumes budget.